CPC (Cooperation with the Professional Community)

 - Act as liaison with area intergroup and/or international, national or local conventions of professional groups held within the area.
 Must be available to attend these conventions upon request from the intergroup or General Service Office, liaising locally or with the General Service Office CPC desk.

-- Within Area 79 General Service Committee, liaise with other committee chairs, especially P.I., corrections, treatment/special needs/accessibilities and remote communities.
+- Within Area 79 General Service Committee, liaise with other committee chairs, especially PI, corrections, treatment/accessibilities and remote communities.

 - Answer any contacts and requests for information as they apply to CPC.